Students must have completed Advanced Spanish II and have a minimum of 3.0 GPA.

 The academic calendar in Chile follows a southern hemispheric model, in which the academic year begins in February and ends in December.
 Year-long students may consider attending the program for the Chilean academic calendar in order to enhance their social and academic integration.
 Students may also attend for the northern hemispheric academic year, arriving in Chile in July and completing their studies there the following July.
 Students who choose to attend the Chile program for the GU fall semester will arrive in Chile in mid-July and depart in mid-December.
 GU spring semester participants arrive in mid-February and complete their studies in early July.

-Students take Contemporary Chile, a two-week orientation course and a minimum of 15 US credits per semester in regular university courses (5 Chilean credits = 2 US credits, 6-9 Chilean credits = 3 US credits, 10 or more Chilean credits = 4 US credits).
-A maximum of one CIEE course per term permitted.
-Students who satisfactorily complete this courseload obtain a total of 16 credits and 5 courses at Georgetown (1 credit earned for the pre-session course).
+Students take Contemporary Chile, a two-week orientation course with CIEE and a minimum of 15 US credits per semester in regular university courses (5 Chilean credits = 2 US credits, 6-9 Chilean credits = 3 US credits, 10 or more Chilean credits = 4 US credits).
+A maximum of one CIEE course per term permitted in addition with the pre-session course.
+Students who satisfactorily complete this courseload obtain a total of 16 credits and 5 courses at Georgetown (1 credit earned for the pre-session course per semester.
 Orientation grade appears on the transcript.
 Additional non-academic courses and Spanish language courses can be taken, but will not be awarded GU credit.

 Chilean grades range from 1-7, and 4 is the minimum passing grade to receive credit.